Jianningli/medshapenet-feedback/anatomy-completor/readme.md

 ### Bibtex
-If you use the codes and/or dataset, please cite the following paper:
+If you use the codes and/or dataset, please cite the following papers:

 ```
 @article{li2023anatomy,